The Honourable Woman: Accolades

-For the 72nd Golden Globe Awards, Maggie Gyllenhaal won for Best Actress – Miniseries or Television Film.
-For the 21st Screen Actors Guild Awards, Gyllenhaal was nominated for Best Female Actor in a TV Movie or Miniseries.
-For the 5th Critics' Choice Television Awards, it received three nominations, for Best Limited Series Series, Gyllenhaal for Best Actress in a Movie or Limited Series, and Janet McTeer for Best Supporting Actress in a Movie or Limited Series.
+At the 72nd Golden Globe Awards, Maggie Gyllenhaal won for Best Actress – Miniseries or Television Film.
+At the 21st Screen Actors Guild Awards, Gyllenhaal was nominated for Outstanding Performance by a Female Actor in a Miniseries or Television Movie.
+At the 5th Critics' Choice Television Awards, it received three nominations, for Best Movie/Miniseries, Gyllenhaal for Best Actress in a Movie/Miniseries, and Janet McTeer for Best Supporting Actress in a Movie/Miniseries.
 The series was nominated for the 2015 TCA Award for Outstanding Achievement in Movies, Miniseries and Specials.

 The Honourable Woman was awarded with a 2014 Peabody Award, with the organisation writing: "A visually rich, densely-plotted thriller set against the backdrop of the Israeli-Palestine conflict, it suggests complexities and age-old vendettas that often escape even the best documentaries, to say nothing of the evening news."

-For the 67th Primetime Emmy Awards, the series received nominations for Outstanding Limited Series, Maggie Gyllenhaal for Outstanding Lead Actress in a Limited Series or a Movie, and Hugo Blick for both Outstanding Directing and Outstanding Writing for a Limited Series, Movie or a Dramatic Special.
+At the 67th Primetime Emmy Awards, the series received nominations for Outstanding Limited or Anthology Series, Maggie Gyllenhaal for Outstanding Lead Actress in a Limited or Anthology Series or Movie, and Hugo Blick for both Outstanding Directing and Outstanding Writing for a Limited or Anthology Series or Movie.